 It’s an elegant, simple client portal which wows its users with its sleek and modern user interface.
 Thanks to purposeful design, it’s so intuitive in use that it doesn’t require external consultants to have it up and running.
 In the age where people feel too overwhelmed by the number of applications, such low–maintenance solutions are more preferable by teams.

 Instead of tasks and projects, Zendo has requests.
-By default, they’re not created manually by the team members (although they can be), but by clients, who fill out the order form with project specifications and requirements.
+By default, they’re not created manually by the team members (although they can be), but by clients, who go to your Service Catalog, choose the service they’re interested in, and fill out the Order Form.
 The request will land in Zendo, where the team will take care of it.